 The Mind (Thoughts While Running):

 Fortunately, the situation quickly passed and moved into the wings of my mind.
 Even so, the earlier stresses of the day became minor.
-I remained silently shaken.
+I remained silently deeply-shaken.

 So again, I decided to use today’s time in my outdoor cathedral to focus my thoughts forward towards closure.

 As I began striding, I briefly allowed my thoughts to go back to this ghostly painful time in my life.
-Initially, the memory burned.
+Initially, the memory burned, as if fresh.
 However, over the next mile or so, I considered it in the context of where I am today.
 And I connected the dots backwards.
 In this light, I was able to give new, positive meaning and clarity to a previously shadowy decision.
-Oddly, the new view is also more accurate.
+Oddly, the new perspective is also more accurate.

-This thinking reinforced my personal belief that lengthy dwelling on the past is wildly unhealthy, regardless if the past is positive or otherwise.
+This thinking reinforced my personal belief that lengthy dwelling on the past is wildly unhealthy, regardless if the past is positive, negative, or otherwise.
 Doing so, people tend to let some choice or event from the past define who they are today.

 I reminded myself that I am not the same person today that I was at any point of my past.
-That is true for everyone.
-So, why would I allow myself to be defined or measured by a fading standard that has little relevance (if any at all) to where I am today.
+This is true for everyone.
+So, why would I allow myself to be defined or measured by a faded standard that has little relevance (if any at all) to where I am today.
 Or better yet, any relevance to the direction I have chosen.
-It would be like letting my intellectual pursuits today be impacted by a chemistry test that I failed in high school.
+It would be like letting an intellectual pursuit today be impacted by a chemistry test that I failed in high school.
 A setback then, but no bearing on today.

 With this new perspective, I could see no reason to keep company with an unnecessarily weighty apparition.
-So with a bit of euphoria (mostly driven by a runners high), I buried the old ghost in the land of lessons learned.
+So with a bit of euphoria (perhaps driven by a runners high), I buried the old ghost in the land of lessons learned, where it belongs.

 Gratefully letting go, I was able to thoroughly enjoy the morning light and fresh air with fuller strides and higher energy.